TUW-GEO/ecmwf_models/README.rst

 .. code::

+    conda env create -f environment.yml
-    conda create -q -n ecmwf_models -c conda-forge python=2 pygrib source activate ecmwf_models
+    source activate ecmwf_models
     pip install ecmwf_models

-This script should work on Linux or OSX.
+This script should work on Linux or OSX and uses the ``environment.yml`` file included in this repository.
 On Windows the reading of grib files is not available at the moment.
 On Windows a solution would be to download the ECMWF data in netCDF format instead.
 We do not yet support that format but would love pull requests for adding support.